marczaku/103-csharp-structured/13-strings/exercises.md

 Write a program that asks the user to enter a string and then displays its length.

 ### P13_1_2Initials
-Create a program that takes a user's full name as input and then displays their initials in uppercase.
+Create a program that takes a user's full name as (a single) input and then displays their initials in uppercase.

 ### P13_1_3ReverseWord
 Develop a program that reverses a given string entered by the user.